General Terms & Conditions

 24. Equitable relief

-breach of the Contract may cause the Supplier irreparable harm for which
+threatened breach of the Contract may cause the Supplier irreparable harm for

-damages may not be an adequate remedy.
-Accordingly, in addition to any other
+which damages may not be an adequate remedy.
+Accordingly, in addition to any

 25. Severance

-unenforceable but would be legal, valid and enforceable if some part of it was
+invalid or unenforceable but would be legal, valid and enforceable if some part

-deleted or modified, the provision or part-provision in question shall apply
+of it was deleted or modified, the provision or part-provision in question

-with the minimum such deletions or modifications as may be necessary to make
+shall apply with the minimum such deletions or modifications as may be

-the provision legal, valid and enforceable.
-In the event of such deletion or
+necessary to make the provision legal, valid and enforceable.
+In the event of

 order to agree the terms of a mutually acceptable alternative provision.